utfunderscore/buildformat/README.md

 Where:
 - `#marker` is the prefix that tells the system this is a marker
 - `<name>` is the name of the marker, this is used to identify the marker in the code
-- `<offset>` is the offset from the marker to the point in the build.
+- `<offset>` is the offset from the marker to the point in the buildMeta.
 This can be useful to get more precise locations

-## Example build definition
+## Example buildMeta definition
 ```java
 public record TestFormat(
         @Requirement(name = "test-a") Marker single,